tpm2-software/tpm2-tools/man/tss2_changeauth.1.md

 **tss2_changeauth**(1) - This command changes the authorization data of an entity referred to by the path.

 The authValue is a UTF-8 password.
-If the length of the password is larger than the digest size of the entity's nameAlg (which is stored internally as part of its meta data) then the FAPI should hash the password, in accordance with the TPM specification, part 1 rev 138, section 19.6.4.3 "Authorization Size Convention."

 # SYNOPSIS